Writing Custom Views

 request.activation.process.artifact = object

-# Execute the workflow task
+# Complete the task

 request.activation.execute()

-# Redirect to the next avaialbe task
+# Redirect to next task

 return redirect(request.activation.get_success_url(request))